Jill Hruby

 Jill M. Hruby is an American mechanical engineer and government official.
-Since July 26, 2021, Hruby has served as Under Secretary of Energy for Nuclear Security and Administrator of the National Nuclear Security Administration, a post subject to Senate confirmation.
-Jill Hruby made history as the first woman to ever head a U.S. nuclear weapons lab, serving as director of Sandia National Laboratories from 2015-2017.
+From 2021 to 2025, Hruby served as Under Secretary of Energy for Nuclear Security and Administrator of the National Nuclear Security Administration, a post subject to Senate confirmation.
+Jill Hruby made history as the first woman to ever head a U.S. nuclear weapons lab, serving as director of Sandia National Laboratories from 2015 to 2017.

 Early life and education

 Jill M. Hruby was born in 1959 in Defiance, Ohio.
 She is a native of Ann Arbor, Michigan.
-Hruby earned her bachelor’s degree from Purdue University College of Engineering and her master’s degree from the UC Berkeley College of Engineering, both in mechanical engineering.
+Hruby earned her bachelor's degree from Purdue University College of Engineering and her master's degree from the UC Berkeley College of Engineering, both in mechanical engineering.

 Career

 Hruby joined Sandia National Laboratories as a member of the technical staff in 1983 and retired as the director in 2017.
 At Sandia, Hruby held roles of increasing management responsibilities with experiences in nuclear weapons systems and component design, nuclear non-proliferation, defense and homeland security technologies and systems, renewable energy, materials science, engineering sciences, and microsystems technology.
 She was the first woman to lead a national security lab.
 Since her retirement, she served as the inaugural Sam Nunn Distinguished Fellow at the Nuclear Threat Initiative from 2018 to 2019.

 On April 14, 2021, President Joe Biden nominated Hruby to be the Under Secretary of Energy for Nuclear Security and Administrator of the National Nuclear Security Administration.
 The nomination has been endorsed by Secretary of Energy Jennifer Granholm.
 On April 22, 2021, her nomination was sent to the Senate.
 On June 16, 2021, a hearing on her nomination was held before the Senate Armed Services Committee.
 On June 10, 2021, her nomination was reported out of committee.
 On July 22, 2021, her nomination was confirmed by a vote of 79–16.
 She was sworn in on July 26, 2021.